github/docs/content/support/contacting-github-support/creating-a-support-ticket.md

 {% ifversion ghec or ghes %}
 ## Prerequisites

-To create a support ticket, you must configure the support portal for use.
-For more information, see "[Getting started with the support portal](/support/contacting-github-support/getting-started-with-the-support-portal)."
+To create a support ticket, you must configure the {% data variables.contact.enterprise_portal %} for use.
+For more information, see "[Getting started with the {% data variables.contact.enterprise_portal %}](/support/contacting-github-support/getting-started-with-the-support-portal)."
 {% endif%}

 ## What to include in your support ticket